Caruaru Pernambuco, Brazil Travel Guide

 Tropical climate means warm temperatures year-round.

-The São João Festival in June represents Caruaru's peak season.
-Expect significantly higher prices and large crowds.
+The São João Celebration in June represents Caruaru's peak season.
+Expect significantly higher prices and masses of people.
 December-January, Brazil's summer holidays, also brings increased visitors.
 Shoulder seasons (March-April, August-September) generally offer pleasant weather with fewer crowds and better prices.
 Low season (October-November, February) typically features the lowest prices and hardly any crowds, ideal for a quiet exploration.

 Caruaru does not experience monsoons or hurricanes.
 High temperatures are common year-round.
 During intense downpours in the rainy season, localized flooding might occur in some low-lying areas, generally not disrupting travel significantly.